Sayella fusca

 Sayella fusca, common name the brown sayella, is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

 The length of the shell varies between 3 mm and 6 mm.
-Except for microscopic spiraling lines, it's surface is smooth, and they are a translucent amber brown color.
+Except for microscopic spiraling lines, its surface is smooth, and they are a translucent amber brown color.

 Distribution

 This species occurs in the following locations: